VandenbrouckeLab/Base_barrier_cells/README.md

 ## Overview scripts

-Here's an overview of the various R scripts used in processing the scRNA-Seq data in the manuscript Verhaege et al.:
+Here's an overview of the various R scripts used in processing the sc/snRNA-Seq data in the manuscript Verhaege et al.:
 - 1.script_scRNAseq_LpsNegAggr.R: Seurat workflow for processing our 7-week-old ChP LV & 4V aggregate object in Figure 1
 - 2.script_scRNAseq_GSM_2677817.R: Basic Seurat workflow for processing the ependymal sample 1 from Shah et al.
 - 3.script_scRNAseq_GSM_2677818.R: Basic Seurat workflow for processing the ependymal sample 2 from Shah et al.